freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 - Here's an example: `read <VARIABLE_NAME>`
 - Add `read PHONE_NUMBER` to the suggested area
-- Add it below where you print `What's your phone numer?`
+- Add it below where you print `What's your phone number?`

 ## 1472.
 Add CUSTOMER_ID